.

-In partnership with Toronto Police Service and Ontario Police College,
+In partnership with Toronto Police Service,

 Friends of Simon Wiesenthal Center Presents: